 Curious about just how many billions of guesses bad guys can make?
 This will always vary based on the hardware used for guessing.
 In addition, Paul Moore says (Passwords: Using 3 Random Words Is A Really Bad Idea!
 October 2017) it varies based on the hashing algorithm.
 A computationally expensive algorithm, SHA512, slows things down (with his hardware) to 8 billion a second.
 If a password is encrypted with SHA256, then we can expect 23 billion guesses/second, with SHA1 expect 70 billion/second.
 The fastest, and thus least secure, algorithm is MD5.
 Moore says MD5 is still very common and it can be brute-forced at the rate of 200 billion guesses/second.
 An article linked to below discusses hardware that made 6,819,000 guesses/hashes per second.

 The shortest password allowed with WPA2 is 8 characters long.
 A password of 14 or 15 characters should be long enough to defeat most brute force guessing.
-16 would be better.
+Still, 16 would be better.
 The German government recommends 20 characters as a minimum.
+In February 2023, the US National Security Agency (NSA) also said to use at least 20 characters.
 WPA2 passwords can be up to 63 characters long.

 But wait, there's more.

 Another type of attack guesses passwords using passwords that other people have already picked.
 This is called a dictionary attack and despite the name, it includes many passwords that are not words in the dictionary.
 Things like "Denver2013" or "I like MickeyMouse".
 Many websites have been breached over the years and bad guys can find massive databases of passwords that people have used in the past.
 Defending against a thorough dictionary attack means not using a password that any other human has used before.
 A tall order indeed, but not impossible.